seanchiew/tp/docs/DeveloperGuide.md

    1. Prerequisites: Ensure there is at least one archived opportunity contact whose name contains `Jane` and whose company contains `Stripe`.

    1. Test case: `find a/ Jane c/Stripe`<br>
-      Expected: Only archived opportunity contacts whose name matches `Jane` AND company matches `Stripe` are shown.
+      Expected: Only archived opportunity contacts whose name matches `Jane` AND whose company matches `Stripe` are shown.
 The `Archive` tab is highlighted.

 1. Rejecting invalid find commands